Christmas table centrepiece ideas – 14 ways to create a festive focal point

 Sign up to our newsletter for style and decor inspiration, house makeovers, project advice and more.

 Fancy going for something more modern and pared-back this year?
-Complement your existing colour scheme with a contemporary Christmas centrepiece, like this vase of fresh hydrangeas and eucalyptus.
-Frame the look with two tall taper candles in shiny gold candlestick holders on either side.
+Complement your existing colour scheme with a contemporary Christmas centrepiece, like this vase of eucalyptus.
+It requires minimal arranging, leaving you more time to focus on the food and company.

 Rhiannon Johns says a simple and classic centrepiece made up of a vase of seasonal flowers will create a chic look this Christmas.
 'This really is enough to impress your guests and won't overcrowd the rest of the table,' she says.